hyferdev/Ultimate_Pipeline/README.md

 - Adjust any IP addresses or paths as needed to match your specific setup.

 For more detailed instructions on setting up Jenkins, Docker, SonarQube, and the CICD pipeline, refer to the respective documentation for each tool.

+## Contributions

+Contributions to this project are welcome!
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to modify and distribute it as needed.